dalaing/behaviors-and-events/talk/slides.md

 ##

-The `Functor` instance demonstrates this.

-##

-The output of `fmap` is active at the same points in time as the input.
+The `Functor` instance demonstrates this - the output of `fmap` is active at the same points in time as the input.

 ##